multitudinous/mapgen/README.md

     s: .55                  # smaller the number the lighter
     v: 1                    # smaller the number the darker
 colorbyfeature: true        # this will specify that each polygon with the same feature, and new random color will be generated from the crand settings
+feature: name               # name of the feature to use when color by feature is on
+colorramp: name             # name of the color ramp with bucket information to color the polygon based on the feature value

 polyoutline
 ---------------